mediafusion-opensource/kintone-smart-agriculture/docs/overview_en.md

 ### About License

 - The project is provided free of charge for agricultural purposes
-- Requires acknowledgment "Powered by Media Fusion Inc."
+- Requires acknowledgment "Powered by Media Fusion Co.,Ltd."
 - Permission required before commercial use or redistribution

 ---